binste/dbt-ibis/README.md

   dbt_ibis_letter_case_in_db_jaffle_shop_dev: lower
   dbt_ibis_letter_case_in_model: lower
 ```

+If all of this sounds confusing, I'd recommend to play around with the different configurations and run `dbt-ibis precompile` to inspect the generated SQL.
+If you have any questions, feel free to open an Issue in this repository.

 See [this GitHub issue](https://github.com/ibis-project/ibis/issues/6772) for some further explanations and examples on case handling in Ibis and Snowflake.